Cleveroad/SlidingTutorial-Android/README.md

 ## Customization
 ### Set up skip button click listener
-You have to implement *OnClickListener* interface and provide it to [TutorialOptions.Builder#setOnSkipClickListener(OnClickListener)].
+You have to implement *View.OnClickListener* interface and provide it to [TutorialOptions.Builder#setOnSkipClickListener(OnClickListener)].
 Example:
 ```java
 public class CustomTutorialFragment extends TutorialFragment {
     @Override